-Genetic flaw may hold key to deadly childhood brain tumourApril 7th, 2014 in Cancer /
+Genetic flaw may hold key to deadly childhood brain tumourApril 7, 2014 in Medicine & Health / Cancer

 Scientists may have discovered a new way to treat a type of childhood brain tumour that has proved incurable up until now, according to a study published in Nature Genetics today.

 When Cancer Research UK funded scientists at The Institute of Cancer Research, London, studied biopsy samples from a type of childhood glioma called diffuse intrinsic pontine glioma, or DIPG, they found that a quarter of them had an extremely rare genetic flaw which could be a potential new drug target.
 These findings were backed up by additional studies – also published in today's Nature Genetics – carried out in collaboration with scientists in North America.

 This flaw has not been found in any other type of cancer, but is also found in patients with a childhood development disorder known as Stone Man Syndrome, also known as fibrodysplasia ossificans progressiva, or FOP, where muscles can turn into bone.

 If the genetic flaw is present in all cells of the body then a child will develop FOP, however if it only occurs in the brain then it could lead to DIPG, which is universally fatal.

 Crucially, drugs are already being developed to treat this developmental syndrome, and it's hoped that the same drugs might also help children with this rare form of brain tumour.